LuisFlosi/URL-DOCX-Match/README.md

 The following functions have been defined:

-splitContent(content) -> returns a list of words in lower case cleanWordList(wordlist) -> removes unnecessary symbols and common english words from the word list cleanDOCX(path) -> loads, splits and cleans words from all docs in the provided path cleanURL(url) -> scrapes URL for important words and adds them to a list, then cleans the list dataFrameDic(dic) -> creates a dataframe including every unique word from all documents and URL and a count of each word for each document/URL
+splitContent(content) -> returns a list of words in lower case

+cleanWordList(wordlist) -> removes unnecessary symbols and common english words from the word list

+cleanDOCX(path) -> loads, splits and cleans words from all docs in the provided path

+cleanURL(url) -> scrapes URL for important words and adds them to a list, then cleans the list

+dataFrameDic(dic) -> creates a dataframe including every unique word from all documents and URL and a count of each word for each document/URL

 ###############################################

-This has only been tested with a limited number of websites, and certain modifications may be necessary in order to scrape other sites.
+Warning: This has only been tested with a limited number of websites, and certain modifications may be necessary in order to scrape other sites.

 ###############################################